grafana/plugin-tools/docusaurus/docs/how-to-guides/ui-extensions/register-an-extension.md

 ### Hide a link in certain conditions

-You can hide the link at the extension point.
+You can hide a link at the extension point.
 For example:

 ```tsx
 import { PluginExtensionPoints } from '@grafana/data';